Meet Our Dancer To Watch: Michelle West

 Why these members?
 Because they're vibrant, living examples of the success stories in the A4D community.
 Hearing their stories will help you write your own.

-We are pleased to introduce you to this month's Dancer To Watch, MICHELLE WEST
+We are pleased to introduce you to another A4D Dancer To Watch, MICHELLE WEST:

 Confidence.
 Michelle West exudes it.
 Not in a cocky or show-offy kind of way; just in a matter-of-fact that's just how it is kind of way.
 It's delicious.